 Education options for Dental Assisting in Connecticut

-The demand is expected to growth in the 10 years to 2026 by 17.0% for dental assistants in Connecticut and by 19.5% nationally.
+The demand is expected to grow in the 10 years to 2028 by 12.0% for dental assistants in Connecticut and by 7% nationally.
 You can therefore anticipate a good number of job openings each year for the foreseeable future.
 (Want to become a dental hygienist in CT?)

 In order to perform radiographic procedures in a dental setting or to operate x-ray equipment, a dental assistant is required to pass the DANB Radiation Health and Safety exam (RHS).

 A bill approving the creation of an Expanded Function Dental Assistant (EFDA) in Connecticut was signed in May 2016.
 EFDAs need to hold DANB’s Certified Dental Assistant (CDA) or Certified Orthodontic Assistant (COA) certification, complete an EFDA education program at a CODA-accredited program, and pass the DANB’s exams in preventive and restorative functions.
 The State is in the process of developing and adopting regulations to implement this new law.

 For full information on how much dental assistants earn in Connecticut, as well as future jobs prospects visit this page.

 The Certificate program at Porter and Chester Institute of Stratford is offered at their campus in the city of Stratford.
 The college has about 2,584 students in total, with most students on programs that last under 2 years.Fees at this college are about $18,519 per year.
 Fees for students from other states are $18,519.
 Students learn how to take patient histories and assist chairside in procedures such as dental exams, root canals, tooth fillings, bridge and crown work, oral surgery and orthodontics in Porter and Chester’s clinical labs.
 They also learn how to construct temporary crowns, take impressions, use sealants and bleaching trays and develop digital and analog x rays.